anthonyneedles/Dotfiles/README.md

 - `/bin` Any executable shell scripts (only `dotfiles` now).
 Added to PATH.

 - `/git` Here resides all things relating with our Git.
 This include a nice template, global ignore, and a config that ensures they are used.
+The template hooks generate ctags after some Git actions, and also ensure that a commit message is properly formatted.

 - `/init` Discused above, this holds shell scrips that are executed as a part of the init step.